 Up until 2014, the only credit card accepted by Costco was a store-branded American Express.
 Unless you were carrying that card, you’d have to pay in cash at the till, making the shopping experience clunky and inconvenient.
 This deal changed in 2015 when Costco partnered with Mastercard instead.
 In general, this was seen as an improvement—American Express isn’t accepted at nearly as many places as Mastercard.

 Today, in addition to cash, Canadians can pay for their Costco purchases using any Mastercard, including the store’s branded Capital One Mastercard for Costco members.
 But is the branded card the best option for Costco shoppers, especially since Costco isn’t recognized as a grocery store by Mastercard?
 If not, what are the alternatives?
-Read on to learn the details of the Capital One Costco Mastercard and learn about eight of its most attractive alternatives.
+Read on to learn the details of the Capital One Costco Mastercard and learn about seven of its most attractive alternatives.

 Costco’s official credit card is exclusively for Costco members.
 However, whether you’re spending at Costco or elsewhere, this no-annual-fee card doesn’t match the perks of some of the cards we’ll discuss below.
 As a cash back Mastercard it offers a 3% return on restaurant spends and 2% on gas, as well as a regular 0.5% rate on all other purchases up to $3,000 per year (after which card holders earn 1% back).
 Additionally, your purchases are covered by an extended warranty and price protection.
 Cardholders get travel insurance including common carrier travel accident, car rental collision/loss damage waiver, baggage delay coverage and 24/7 travel assistance.